mighty-gerbils/gerbil/doc/tutorials/proxy.md

 ### The proxy function

-This procedure performs a handshake, establishes proxying according to the request:
+This procedure performs a handshake, establishing proxying according to the request:
 ```scheme
 (def (proxy clisock)
   (try